 If the words 'employee benefit' are taken literally, you'd be forgiven for thinking that all the benefit sits with the employee.
-But with 36% of staff saying their benefits were the reason they stayed with a company1, it's clear that employers also stand to benefit.
+But with 66% of staff saying they would be more likely to stay with an employer that offered good benefits 1, it's clear that employers also stand to gain.

 For employees, a benefit package can help plan for old age and unexpected events (like becoming ill or injured), and can save them a bit of money on day-to-day expenses too.